-We will be hosting our first conference titled ‘Mainstreaming Queerness: The New Queer Vanguard’ which will take place online on 10-11th of June, 2021.
+We hosted our first conference titled ‘Mainstreaming Queerness: The New Queer Vanguard’ which took place online on 10-11th of June, 2021.

-At this online conference we invite contributions from anyone thinking about queer in new and exciting ways.
+At this online conference we invited contributions from anyone thinking about queer in new and exciting ways.

 As an academic tool, ‘queer’ has traditionally defied definition, acting as a mechanism through which one can disrupt established norms and question conventional understandings that surround us.
 We see this as crucial for establishing a forum in which individuals can explore queer themes in a rigorous and supportive way.

-On the basis of this broad objective, the conference will be organised around several themes that include but are not limited to:
+On the basis of this broad objective, the conference was organised around several themes that included but were not limited to:

 - The role of history in shaping our contemporary and future understandings of queer